 Leonard Bloomfield (1887 -1949) was an American linguist who led the development of structural linguistics in the United States during the 1930s and the 1940s.
 He made significant contributions to Indo-European historical linguistics, the description of Austronesian languages.
-Bloomfield's definition of language focuses on the utterances produced by all the community's people Bloomfield's definition of language focuses on the utterances produced by all the community's people.
-The totality of the utterances that can be made in a speech community is the language of that speech community.
+Bloomfield's definition of language focuses on the utterances produced by all the community's people Bloomfield's definition of language focuses on the utterances produced by all the community is the language of that speech community.
 Bloomfield's definition of language focuses on the utterances produced by all the community's people and hence overlooks writing.
 Besides, he stresses form, not meaning, as the basis of language.